-Naval Laboratories also headlined 2024.
+Naval laboratories also headlined 2024.
 The Packaging, Handling, Storage and Transportation and Supply Chain Risk Management laboratories, both at Lakehurst, New Jersey, kept materiel moving safely and securely.
 Out west, and decidedly further north, the Naval Postgraduate School, in conjunction with the Naval Research Laboratory, developed POTION software to increase UAV flight length during an Arctic test flight.
 Additionally, the Naval Air Warfare Center Training Systems Division BATTLE Lab conducted award-winning research into spatial disorientation.

-Finally, a pair of history-related articles round out Year in Review.
-Stories include a look at the final stop of a Marine One helicopter at the George Bush Presidential Museum, and the dedication of an E-6B Prowler at Point Mugu, California.
-Please enjoy this special issue.
+Finally, a pair of history-related articles round out the Year in Review.
+Stories include a look at the final stop of a Marine One helicopter at the George H.W.
+Bush Presidential Library and Museum and the dedication of an E-6B Prowler at Point Muqu, California.